-Due to the COVID-19 outbreak, the Gambling Treatment and Research Clinic has moved to primarily offer our service through telehealth appointments.
+Due to the COVID-19 outbreak, all GAMBLEAWARE clinics have moved to primarily offer our service through telehealth appointments.
 We have conducted survey work since the beginning of the outbreak, and find that most clients are equally satisfied with our telehealth offerings as they were with our previous face-to-face treatment.
 We do have a limited number of face-to-face appointments available for those who may have difficulty accessing telehealth appointments.
 Where video sessions are not suitable phone may be available in some circumstances.

 Should you have any concerns about these options please feel free to call our intake officer on 18OO 482 482 to discuss.